pandamicro/CocosDoc/New Resolution Policy/en.md

 >
 			return this._buildResult(containerW, containerH, contentW, contentH, scaleX, scaleY);
 		}
+>
+		postApply: function (view) {
+			// This function is called after the process of adaptation,
+			// you can remove this function if you don't need },
 	});

 At last, you should construct your own policy with your custom strategies.